Userwithaname/fin/README.md

 > [!IMPORTANT]
 > Unless using direct links, the font download is found within a plain
 > text version of the webpage.
 If the site layout or font assets change,
 > the installer may need to be updated as well.
+Updating fonts using
+> direct links is currently not supported.

 > [!NOTE]
 > You can use `$name` or `$tag` as placeholders for their values